It creates initial values for any non-generic data types.

 are not possible (except when creating an initial value).
 This means that constructor expressions of this type cannot be specified directly in the operand positions of

 arithmetic expressions.
-Constructor expressions using VALUE used to control
+Any constructor expressions with VALUE used to control

 closes the gap where no elementary data objects can be constructed in operand positions using VALUE.